grasph/wrapit/examples/ex002-ROOT/README.md

 ## Introduction

 This directory contains an advanced usage example of WrapIt!.
-You will also find examples, that write and read TTree, in [TTree_examples](TTree_examples).
+It is similar to the registered [ROOT.jl](https://github.com/JuliaHEP/ROOT.jl) package, that is built with WrapIt!, but supporting a subset of the `ROOT` classes supported by `ROOT.jl`.

 The [ROOT](https://root.cern.ch/) software is a central software framework in High energy physics research developed in C++ at [CERN](http://www.cern.ch).
 The framework has some similarities with Julia although it is not a programming language: its provide a REPL with a C++ interpreter based on [LLVM](http://llvm.org); like Julia it can also be used from Jupyter notebooks.
 It has a Python interface, [PyROOT](https://root.cern.ch/manual/python/) which is very popular among the physicist.
 The [ROOT.jl](https://github.com/JuliaHEP/ROOT.jl) provides an interface for old Julia versions (<=1.3.0) using the [Cxx.jl](https://github.com/JuliaInterop/Cxx.jl) interface.

+The [ROOT.jl](https://github.com/JuliaHEP/ROOT.jl)w package provides a Julia interface to this framework built with WrapIt!.
+The example contained in this directory is a similar, but limited to a subset of ROOT classed covered by ROOT.jl.
+It is faster to compile

 In this example, we will use ROOT library functionalities from Julia via an interface generated with WrapIt!.

 We will create a histogram, fill it with random numbers drawn according to a normal distribution, fit the histogram, plot the result --shown in the image below--, display it on screen and save the result  in a ROOT-format file.
 All of these actions will be done using the ROOT library.

 ![Plot produced with the ROOT C++ framework accessed form Julia](demo_ROOT-ref.png)

+You will also find examples, that write and read TTree, in [TTree_examples](TTree_examples).

 ## Prerequisite